DeepLabCut/DeepLabCut/README.md

 In our paper we *demonstrate that those feature detectors can be trained with few labeled images to achieve human-level tracking accuracy* for various body parts in lab tasks.
 Please check it out:

-"[Markerless tracking of user-defined features with deep learning](https://arxiv.org/abs/1804.03142v1)" by Alexander Mathis, Pranav Mamidanna, Taiga Abe, Kevin M. Cury, Venkatesh N. Murthy, Mackenzie W. Mathis* and Matthias Bethge*
+"[DeepLabCut: markerless pose estimation of user-defined body parts with deep learning](https://www.nature.com/articles/s41593-018-0209-y)" by Alexander Mathis, Pranav Mamidanna, Kevin M. Cury, Taiga Abe, Venkatesh N. Murthy, Mackenzie W. Mathis* and Matthias Bethge*

 ## News:

+- Our [preprint](https://arxiv.org/abs/1804.03142) just appeared in [Nature Neuroscience](https://www.nature.com/articles/s41593-018-0209-y)
 - Ed Yong covered DeepLabCut and interviewed several users for the [Atlantic](https://www.theatlantic.com/science/archive/2018/07/deeplabcut-tracking-animal-movements/564338).
 - All the documentation is now (also) organized in a [website format](https://alexemg.github.io/DeepLabCut)!
 - We added a simplified installation procedure including a conda environments & a Docker container.
 See [Installation guide](docs/installation.md)